Searching ...

 Greenville

-Known as the sixth-largest city in South Carolina, Greenville has been named one of Downtown America’s Best Downtowns by Forbes Magazine.
-It was once the hunting ground of the Cherokee and served as a training camp for army recruits during World War I.
+The sixth-largest city in South Carolina, Greenville has one of America’s Best Downtowns, according to Forbes Magazine.
+The city once served as a training camp for army recruits during World War I. The city is proud of its fun culture, which is evident at attractions like the Greenville County Museum of Art and the Upcountry History Museum.

 • Charleston is 212.9 miles away and takes 3 hour and 13 minutes to drive using the I-26 E.